-Are you a dressing "on the side" type?
-For me, it's situational and depends where I am and what I ordered.
-Salads served with creamy salad dressings (like ranch dressing), I would usually order them on the side.
-But if it's a wedge salad that's meant to be chock full of thick and creamy blue cheese dressing?
-Pour it on!
+Are you a dressing “on the side” type?
+For me, it’s situational and depends where I am and what I ordered.
+Salads served with creamy salad dressings, I would usually order them on the side.

 What is a vinaigrette?

 The difference between a vinaigrette and a salad dressing is a vinaigrette usually has an emulsifier (or binder) in it.
-Dijon mustard, as we use in this white vinaigrette salad dressing; mayonnaise like in my creamy Italian ranch dressing or even egg (like in Caesar dressing) are all emulsifiers and when whisked or shaken, they help unite the oil and vinegar so they don't separate.
+Ingredients like Dijon mustard, as we use in this white vinaigrette salad dressing; mayonnaise like in my or even egg (like in Caesar dressing) are all emulsifiers.
+When whisked or shaken, emulsifiers help unite the oil and vinegar in a vinaigrette so they don’t separate.

 Oil to White Balsamic Vinegar Ratio for Vinaigrette